 The reserves and other oil and gas information contained in this Information Circular have been prepared in accordance with U.S. disclosure standards, in reliance on an exemption from the Canadian disclosure standards granted to EnCana by Canadian securities regulatory authorities.
 Such information may differ from the corresponding information prepared in accordance with Canadian disclosure standards under National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities ("NI 51-101").
-The reserves quantities disclosed in this Information Circular represent net proved reserves calculated on a constant price basis using the standards contained in U.S. Securities and Exchange Commission Regulation S-X and FASB Statement No. 69, Disclosures about Oil and Gas Producing Activities.
-For additional information with respect to the differences between U.S. requirements and NI 51-101 requirements, please refer to EnCana's Annual Information Form dated February 17, 2006.
+The reserves quantities disclosed in this Information Circular represent net proved reserves calculated on a constant price basis using the standards contained in U.S. Securities and Exchange Commission Regulation S-X and FASB Statement No. 69 "Disclosures about Oil and Gas Producing Activities".
+For additional information with respect to the differences between U.S. requirements and NI 51-101 requirements, please refer to EnCana's Annual Information Form dated February 23, 2007.

-The following sets out the methods of calculation of Mcfes, production replacement, finding and development costs and reserve replacement cost referred to on page 14 of this Information Circular as required pursuant to NI 51-101:
+The following sets out the methods of calculation of Mcfes, production replacement, finding and development costs and reserve replacement cost referred to on page 20 of this Information Circular as required pursuant to NI 51-101:

 - Certain crude oil and natural gas liquids ("NGLs") volumes have been converted to cubic feet equivalent ("cfe") on the basis of one barrel ("bbl") to six thousand cubic feet ("Mcf").
 Also, certain natural gas volumes have been converted to barrels of oil equivalent ("BOE") on the same basis.
 BOE and cfe may be misleading, particularly if used in isolation.
 A conversion ratio of one bbl to six Mcf is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent value equivalency at the well head. - Production replacement is calculated by dividing reserve additions by production in the same period.
-Reserve additions over a given period, in this case 2005, are calculated by summing one or more of revisions and improved recovery, extensions and discoveries, acquisitions and divestitures.
+Reserve additions over a given period, in this case 2006, are calculated by summing one or more of revisions and improved recovery, extensions and discoveries, acquisitions and divestitures.
 Reserve replacement cost is calculated by dividing total capital invested in finding, development and acquisitions net of divestitures by reserve additions in the same period. - Finding and development cost is calculated by dividing total capital invested in finding and development activities by additions to proved reserves, before acquisitions and divestitures, which is the sum of revisions, extensions and discoveries.
-Proved reserves added in 2005 included both developed and undeveloped quantities.
+Proved reserves added in 2006 included both developed and undeveloped quantities.
 Additions to EnCana's proved undeveloped reserves were consistent with EnCana's resource play focus.
-EnCana estimates that approximately two-thirds of its proved undeveloped reserves will be developed within the next three years.
+EnCana estimates that approximately two-thirds of its proved undeveloped reserves will be developed within the next three to four years.

-2005 2004 2003 3-year Average Reserve replacement cost (\$/Mcfe) 0.91 1.40 1.50 1.22 Finding and development cost 1.29 1.44 1.43 1.37
+2006 2005 2004 3-year Average Reserve replacement cost for total operations (\$/Mcfe) 2.09 0.91 1.40 1.34 Finding and development cost for total operations (\$/Mcfe) 1.99 1.29 1.44 1.52